ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 ```

-You should be able to see the timestamp button now.
+Rebuild the editor, and you should be able to see the timestamp button.
 It doesn't do anything just yet, so let's change that.

 ## Inserting a timestamp